 How do I find a faculty sponsor?

-Students with a specific research interest or set of questions may contact faculty whose classes they have enjoyed, or they can browse Brown's Research Directory to find other faculty working in this area.
+Students with a specific research interest or set of questions may contact concentration advisors or faculty whose classes they have enjoyed, or they can browse Brown's Research Directory to find other faculty working in this area.
 Students who learn more about a faculty member's research, then meet with the professor during office hours or make an appointment usually fare better than those who send various faculty members generic emails.

 Can I conduct an UTRA with a faculty member remotely?

 Faculty sponsors and students are expected to be on site together.
 Sponsors are asked to meet with student collaborators on a regular basis for most of the summer.
 The UTRA Committee expects that the student and faculty member will meet a minimum of once a week so that there are structured opportunities to discuss the ongoing work.
 Students working in the humanities and social sciences should contact Dean Adetunji if they have concerns.

 How do I apply for a Team UTRA?

 Each student on a team submits an individual application and does not need to indicate that he or she is working on a Team UTRA.
 Faculty applicants, on the other hand, must add each student to their application and must provide a compelling argument when requesting multiple student researchers.
 Faculty are asked to discuss each student team member's role and unique strengths.
 Please note that the Committee is under no obligation to award the UTRA to each student-applicant.
 In the case where a particular student's contribution to the team is not made evident - on either the student or the faculty member's application - that student may not be awarded an UTRA.
 Additional information is provided here.

 What selection criteria does the UTRA committee use?